 This one is a little strange, but I found that it really helped me in my History classes.
 In History classes, you often have to remember a lot about certain events.
 I would sit with my study guides in the library and make up a colorful dialogue with the history stories.
 I would consider them stories and fluff them up into more memorable scenes by adding fake dialogue to them in my head.
 When you do this, make sure you add all the facts you are trying to study into the story.
 You won’t be graded on how well you made up stories.

 Over the years, I have studied my study habits, and I have come up with things that don’t work for me.
 Index cards are not my friend, and neither are all-nighters.
 I get hand cramps by the time I am writing the twentieth index card, and I like my sleep before the test.
 I also realize that studying right before the test doesn’t help me either.
 You have the students with their noses stuck to their study guide until their teacher starts to give them the test, but I don’t do that.
 I put away my study guide well before the test.
 I've found that I can’t really learn anything in ten minutes anyway.
 I think about happy thoughts, or I browse Pinterest.
 Puppies and dessert recipes are the only things I want to think about right before I delve into a test!

 Using Study Guides

-Get To Know Your Teacher
+Get To Know Your Professor

 Being in sync with your teacher has to be an important studying technique.
-If you are in sync with your teacher you can begin to tell the kinds of things they will likely have on the test.
-If you know your teacher is a hard question maker you tend to study a little harder for their test.
+If you are in sync with your teacher, you can begin to tell the kinds of things they will likely have on the test.
+If you know your teacher is a hard question maker, you tend to study a little harder for their test.
 You don’t have to attach at the waist to your teacher, but get to know their personality and reputation and it will give you ideas on how to study for that test.

 Always Learning More About Learning